Are Capital Gains Included in Adjusted Gross Income?

 10. Alimony paid

-Though capital gains can be taxed at a different rate, they are still included in your AGI and can affect the tax bracket you’re in and your ability to participate in some income-based investments.
+Capital gains can be taxed differently, but they are still included in your adjusted gross income.
+This can affect the tax bracket you are in and your ability to participate in income-based investments.

 When You Owe Capital Gains

 Typically, selling an investment has tax consequences.
-To determine if you need to report a gain, you have to know the cost basis for that investment.
-The capital gain (or loss) is the difference between the selling price of the investment and that basis.
+To determine if you need to report a gain, you need the cost basis of that investment.
+Capital gain (or loss) is the difference between the selling price and that basis.

-In the cases of stocks and bonds, the basis is typically the price you purchased them at, including purchases made when dividends or capital gains distributions were reinvested, plus other costs like the commission or other fees you paid to complete the transaction.
+In the case of stocks and bonds, the basis is typically the price at which you purchased them.
+This includes purchases made when dividends or capital gains distributions were reinvested.
+It also includes other costs like commission or other fees you paid to complete the transaction.

-If you held the security for under a year, the difference (when a gain) is taxed as ordinary income.
-If it’s been more than one year, the gain is considered a long-term capital gain and taxed at a lower rate.
+If you held the security for less than a year, then the gain is taxed as ordinary income If it’s been more than one year, the gain is considered a long-term capital gain and taxed at a lower rate.

 For homeowners who have owned and lived in a home for at least two out of the five years before the sale, up to $250,000 ($500,000 for those filing jointly) of the gain is not taxed.
 Gains above the $250,000 or $500,000 exclusion are taxed at capital gains rates.

-To calculate the tax basis for the home, start with the buying price, and add certain closing costs and settlement fees plus the cost of any additions and improvements.
-Necessary repairs and maintenance don’t increase your tax basis.
+To calculate the tax basis for the home, start with the purchase price, and add certain closing costs and settlement fees.
+In addition, add the cost of any additions and improvements.
+Repairs and maintenance don’t increase your tax basis.

-Gains from selling a vacation home don’t qualify for the $250,000/$500,000 capital gains tax exclusion that applies to primary homes.
+Gains from selling a vacation home don’t qualify for the $250,000/$500,000 capital gains tax exclusion for primary homes.
 When a vacation home is sold, the gain is subject to normal capital gains tax rules.

-When selling a rental property, there are two types of capital gains, short and long-term.
-Short term applies to properties held for a year or less, and the capital gains are treated as regular income and taxed based on your federal income tax rate.
-Long-term applies to property held for a year or more, and the capital gains rates depend on your taxable income.
+When selling a rental property, there are two types of capital gains: short and long-term.
+Short-term investments are properties held for a year or less, and capital gains are treated as regular income and taxed based on your federal income tax rate.
+Long-term gains refer to property held for a year or more, and capital gains rates depend on your taxable income.

 1031 Exchanges and Capital Gains